ozturkomerfaruk/100DaysOfSwift/16.Day/README.md

 # Day 16

-1. İlk projemizi inşa ediyoruz.
+1. We are building our first project.

-UIKit'in temel yapıtaşları öğrenildi.
+The basic building blocks of UIKit have been learned.

-2. FileManager ile assetlere erişme.
+2. Accessing assets with FileManager.

-var pictures: [String]() şeklinde Array oluşturup içine atıyoruz.
+var pictures: [String]() We create an Array in the form and throw it into it.

 <img width="539" alt="image" src="https://user-images.githubusercontent.com/56068905/188127880-257489c8-ecca-4de5-9859-afc0d2f2cdf0.png">